Tessa’s Recipe Rundown

 - A light-colored aluminum half-sheet pan is my favorite for baking cookies.

-- Avoid dark nonstick pans as cookies will brown too much and might even burn on the bottoms before they have a chance to spread and bake evenly.
+- Avoid dark nonstick pans as cookies will brown too much.

 - Check out my Baking Pans 101 post for side-by-side pictures from my pan experiments and recommendations for the best pans available.